Home loan increase

 Check your product type

-You can apply to increase most variable rate home loans, but not self-managed super funds, fixed rate home loans or bridging loans.
+You can apply to increase most variable rate home loans, but not self-managed super funds or bridging loans.
+For fixed rate loans, you may apply to increase your home loan with a supplementary loan.

 Estimate useable equity